-(ii) Authority to allot new Ordinary shares and to disapply statutory pre-emption rights (Resolutions 11 and 12)
+(ii) Authority to allot new Ordinary shares and to disapply statutory pre-emption rights (Resolutions 10 and 11)

-The Directors will seek renewal of the authority at the Annual General Meeting to issue new Ordinary shares for cash, or reissue Ordinary shares from Treasury, up to an aggregate nominal amount of £545,103, such amount being equivalent to approximately 10% of the present issued Ordinary share capital (excluding Treasury shares) as at the last practicable date before the publication of this document or, if different, the number of Ordinary shares which is equal to 10% of the Company's issued share capital (excluding Treasury shares) as at the date of the passing of the Resolution.
-This authority will expire at the conclusion of the Annual General Meeting of the Company in 2023 unless renewed at a prior general meeting.
+The Directors will seek renewal of the authority at the AGM to issue new Ordinary shares for cash, or reissue Ordinary shares from Treasury, up to an aggregate nominal amount of £545,103, such amount being equivalent to approximately 10% of the present issued Ordinary share capital (excluding Treasury shares) as at the last practicable date before the publication of this document or, if different, the number of Ordinary shares which is equal to 10% of the Company's issued share capital (excluding Treasury shares) as at the date of the passing of the Resolution.
+This authority will expire at the conclusion of the AGM of the Company in 2024 unless renewed at a prior general meeting.

-Resolution 12 will enable the allotment of Ordinary shares otherwise than by way of a pro rata issue to existing shareholders.
+Resolution 11 will enable the allotment of Ordinary shares otherwise than by way of a pro rata issue to existing shareholders.

 It is advantageous for the Company to be able to issue new Ordinary shares, or reissue Ordinary shares from Treasury, to investors purchasing shares when the Board considers it in the best interests of shareholders to do so.
-Any such issues would only be made at prices greater than the net asset value ('NAV'), per Ordinary share, thereby increasing the NAV per share and spreading the Company's administrative expenses, other than the management fee, which is charged on the value of the Company's gross assets, over a greater number of shares.
+Any such issues would only be made at prices greater than the 'NAV', per Ordinary share, thereby increasing the NAV per share and spreading the Company's administrative expenses, other than the management fee, which is charged on the value of the Company's gross assets, over a greater number of shares.
 The issue proceeds would be available for investment in line with the Company's investment policy.
 No issue of shares will be made which would effectively alter the control of the Company without the prior approval of shareholders in general meeting.

-(iii) Authority to repurchase the Company's shares (Resolution 13)
+(iii) Authority to repurchase the Company's shares (Resolution 12)